danilowoz/danilowoz.com/content/CSS-Display-Grid-and-Sketch-Layout/index.md

 ---
-title: "CSS Display Grid and Sketch Layout"
+title: 'CSS Display Grid and Sketch Layout'
-description: "All the options mentioned above make sense when applied on static medias where all copies will be the same, for example, books and magazines.
-But on the web things usually work differently: there are…"
+description: 'All the options mentioned above make sense when applied on static medias where all copies will be the same, for example, books and magazines.
+But on the web things usually work differently: there are…'
-date: "2017-09-23T13:00:43.958Z"
+date: '2017-09-23T13:00:43.958Z'
 categories:
   - CSS
   - Design
   - Sketch